MaryOlufunmilola/XeniumAndRNASeq-Analysis/README.md

 # Trans-Bias

-Transcription analysis of Aligned reads
+Transcription analysis of Aligned reads.
 Trans-Bias depends on R and Python 3.